oneapi-src/SYCLomatic/docs/dev_guide/migration/debug-with-codepin.rst

 CodePin
 ===============

-There are cases that the migrated SYCL program has different runtime behavior to the original CUDA program.
-The reason of the inconsistency could be:
+There are some cases where the migrated SYCL program may have runtime behavior that differs from the original CUDA program.
+Reasons for this inconsistency include:
 * Difference in arithmetic precision between hardware.
 * Semantic difference between the CUDA and SYCL APIs
 * Errors introduced during the automatic migration

-CodePin is introduced as a sub-feature of |tool_name| to reduce the effort of debugging such inconsist runtime behavior.
-When CodePin is enabled, |tool_name|
+CodePin is introduced as a sub-feature of |tool_name| in order to reduce the effort of debugging such inconsistencies in runtime behavior.
-will not only migrate the CUDA program to SYCL but also generate instrumented CUDA program.
+When CodePin is enabled, |tool_name| will migrate the CUDA program to SYCL, but will also generate an instrumented version of the CUDA program.

-The instrumented code will dump the data of related variables before/after kernel calls or selected API calls into a report.
-Comparing the reports generated from the CUDA and SYCL program helps identify the point of divergent behavior.
+The instrumented code will dump the data of related variables, before/after selected API or kernel calls, into a report.
+Comparing the reports generated from the CUDA and SYCL program can help identify the source of divergent runtime behavior.

 Command Line Option
 ----------------------------